Kaaba: In the Quran

-Khuzistan Chronicle

-This short Nestorian (Christian origin) chronicle written no later than the 660s CE covers the history up to the Arab conquest and also gives an interesting note on Arabian geography.
-The section covering the geography starts with a speculation about the origin of the Muslim sanctuary in Arabia: This is an early record from the Rashidun caliphate, of a Christian origin that explicitly mentions the Kaaba, and confirms the idea that not just the Arabs but certain Christians as well, associated the site with Ibrahim in the seventh century.
-This is the second dateable text mentioning the Kaaba, first being some verses from the Quran.

-Rock inscriptions

-Saudi archeologist Mohammed Almaghthawi discovered some rock inscriptions mentioning the Masjid al-Haram and the Kaaba, dating back to the first and second centuries of Islam.
-One of them reads as follows: Juan Cole is of the opinion that the inscription is likely from the second century A.H. (c.
-718 – 815 CE).
+After the construction was complete, God enjoined the descendants of Ismail to perform an annual pilgrimage: the Hajj and the Qurban, sacrifice of cattle.
+The vicinity of the temple was also made a sanctuary where bloodshed and war were forbidden.

-Muhammad's era
+During Muhammad's lifetime

 During Muhammad's lifetime (570–632 CE), the Kaaba was considered a holy site by the local Arabs.
-Muhammad took part in the reconstruction of the Kaaba after its structure was damaged due to floods around 600 CE.
-Ibn Ishaq's Sirat Rasūl Allāh, one of the biographies of Muhammad (as reconstructed and translated by Guillaume), describes Muhammad settling a quarrel between the Meccan clans as to which clan should set the Black Stone in its place.
+Muhammad took part in the reconstruction of the Kaaba around 600 CE, after its structure was weakened by a fire, and then damaged by a subsequent flood.
+Sources including Ibn Ishaq's Sirat Rasūl Allāh, one of the biographies of Muhammad (as reconstructed and translated by Guillaume), as well as Al-Azraqi's chronicle of Mecca, describe Muhammad settling a quarrel between the Meccan clans as to which clan should set the Black Stone in its place.
 According to Ishaq's biography, Muhammad's solution was to have all the clan elders raise the cornerstone on a cloak, after which Muhammad set the stone into its final place with his own hands.
-Ibn Ishaq says that the timber for the reconstruction of the Kaaba came from a Greek ship that had been wrecked on the Red Sea coast at Shu'aybah and that the work was undertaken by a Coptic carpenter called Baqum.
+The timber for the reconstruction of the Kaaba was purchased by Quraysh from a Byzantine ship that had been wrecked on the Red Sea coast at Shu'aybah.
+The work was undertaken by a Coptic Egyptian carpenter from the same ship, called Baqum (باخوم Pachomius), the name indicates an Egyptian Origin, The name Pachomius means "eagle" or "falcon", It comes from the Coptic word "akhōm" (eagle/falcon), which originally meant "divine image" in Middle Egyptian.
+Financial constraints during this rebuilding caused Quraysh to exclude six cubits from the northern part of the Kaaba.
+This portion is what is currently known as Al-Hateem الحطيم or Hijr Ismail حجر اسماعيل.

 Muhammad's Isra' is said to have taken him from the Kaaba to the Masjid al-Aqsa and heavenwards from there.